-Fundamentals of Linguistics exposes students to the concepts about language that are essential for the effective teaching of communicative and linguistic competence.
-The main course topics are nature of language; phonology and orthography; morphology, etymology and syntax; semantics and pragmatics.
-College Composition II (or an equivalent course) is a pre-requisite for this course.
-Students may not take Language Arts Methods for the Primary Grades I or II before Fundamentals of Linguistics.
+Fundamentals of Linguistics exposes students to the concepts about language that are essential for the effective study of communicative and linguistic competence.
+The main course topics are nature of language; phonology and orthography; morphology, etymology and syntax; semantics and pragmatics, as well as first and second language acquisition.